TALK TO US

 By Patrina Pellett, PhD (Follow me on LinkedIn)

 Networking is a required skill for the job search (here are 3 benefits of networking when searching for an MSL job).
 Not only that it is REQUIRED for being an MSL.
-Being an Olympic Gold Medal level networker and relationship builder is what separates average MSLs from top performers.
+Olympic-level networking and relationship building is what separates average MSLs from top performers.

 Does this give you anxiety?
 No worries, people are not born good at networking.
 It is something that is learned.
 MSLs tend to love learning.
 Approach networking like you would any other topic you want to learn about: as a skill that you can practice and master.